Hi friends! Look at this darling Skull Ice Cream Cone necklace – it’s made from polymer clay! Here’s how that came to be…

 Next, I took one section of the Candy Pink clay and formed it into a ball.
 I sort of squeezed down one end so that it was almost a lightbulb shape.
 This was the skull!
 I used one of Sculpey’s great tools to form eye holes and a nose hole.
 I just squeezed the nose hole together with my fingers until it was more triangular than round.
-I used the pointy tool to sort of carve out a mouth and some teeth.
+The pointy tool was great for carving out a mouth and some teeth.

 My ice cream skull needed some hot fudge, so I flattened out a small ball of Chocolate Sculpey and used the pointy tool to sort of carve away bits of it so it looked like a drippy brown puddle.
 I gently placed it on top of my skull and pressed down the “dripping” parts until I had it like I wanted it.

 Then I had to create my waffle cone!
 I used a section of the Buried Treasure color and formed it into a ball, then I rolled it flat.
 I searched through all my texturing tools in all my crafty supplies, but I didn’t find anything that resulted in a waffle cone pattern nearly as nice as my meat tenderizing mallet from my kitchen!
 A gentle press was all it took to create the waffley pattern.
 I did it on both sides, then I rolled it into a cone shape.
 Looks good enough to eat!